Sonarr/Sonarr/readme.md

-*NzbDrone vNext is currently under development to be faster, smarter and work on all major platforms (Windows, Linux, OSX).
+*NzbDrone vNext is currently under development to be faster, smarter and work on all major platforms (Windows, Linux, OSX).*
-NzbDrone vNext is currently in alpha being tested and vetted by our release testers.*

 # NzbDrone #

-NZBDrone is a PVR for newsgroup users written in .NET 4.0.
+NZBDrone is a PVR for newsgroup users.
 It can monitor multiple RSS feeds for new episodes of your favourite shows and will grab, sorts and renames them.
 It can also be configured to automatically upgrade the quality of files already downloaded if a better quality format becomes available.

 ## Major Features Include: ##